Table of Contents Show

 - You pay withholding taxes on declared dividends and distributions but not on deemed repatriations.

 - When selling, the cash from the sale is repatriated to your foreign corporation.

 - Although your home country’s tax charges still apply, you do not pay taxes to the Internal Revenue Service.

 - You pay no estate taxes or gift taxes.

-You should work with experienced tax professionals to understand the full advantages and disadvantages of every option.
+We recommend you work with experienced tax professionals to understand every option’s full advantages and disadvantages.

-Before choosing a property ownership method, consider your goals.
-Ask yourself the following questions:
+Before choosing an ownership structure; consider the following questions:

 - Am I willing to file a personal income tax return?

 - How does my home country tax LLCs and corporations?